-And then the other thing that I'll add is 1 2 that under the existing situation, a lot of these 3 people are doing these after-market modifications without inspections.
-And this way you're doing it in 4 5 the plans, it's being reviewed by all the agencies, and then they're getting inspections.
-6 And then the final thing is, you know, it's 7 totally -- you know, I'm sure nobody out there wants 8 the planning department to come check and see if we 9 can come inside and look randomly after you didn't 10 file any permits, like, just to see what's going on 11 Like, we can't do that.
-12 inside vour house.
-And we don't propose to do that.
-We have 13 to go on faith and assume everybody's going to 14 operate the way they're supposed to, but then if they 15 don't, we'll -- we'll do the enforcement process.
-16 CHAIR GIMA: Thanks, Jordan.
-Anything 17 else, Nikki?
-18

-19 COMMISSIONER ALBORO: Just a question about 20 why -- what triggered additional parking space if you 21 put in a kitchenette?
-Like if it's in the -- like, 22 if you have a two-car driveway but you have three 23 units or, you know -- or two kitchenettes, like, 24 how -- what -- what is the cause for the additional 25 parking space?
-Like, is that more for commercial 1 | or?
+1 And then the other thing that I'll add is 2 that under the existing situation, a lot of these 3 people are doing these after-market modifications 4 without inspections.
+And this way you're doing it in 5 the plans, it's being reviewed by all the agencies, 6 and then they're getting inspections.
+7 And then the final thing is, you know, it's 8 totally you know, I'm sure nobody out there wants 9 the planning department to come check and see if we 10 can come inside and look randomly after you didn't 11 file any permits, like, just to see what's going on 12 inside your house.
+Like, we can't do that.
+13 And we don't propose to do that.
+We have 14 to go on faith and assume everybody's going to 15 operate the way they're supposed to, but then if they 16 don't, we'll we'll do the enforcement process.
+17 CHAIR GIMA: Thanks, Jordan.
+Anything 18 else, Nikki?
+19 COMMISSIONER ALBORO: Just a question about 20 why what triggered additional parking space if you 21 put in a kitchenette?
+Like if it's in the like, 22 if you have a two-car driveway but you have three 23 units or, you know or two kitchenettes, like, 24 how what what is the cause for the additional 25 parking space?
+Like, is that more for commercial

+1 or?
 2 MR. HART: No. It's -- so, you know, there's no way to separate, you know, the origin of 3 these things from the fire.
 And so basically 4 there's -- there's some areas of Lahaina town that 5 are -- that the roads are -- are bare minimum of 6 passable safety standards for fire.
-But then there 7 was also people parking in the streets and things 8 like that.
-9

-10 So -- so, basically, you know, in going 11 back through -- and it happens in all kinds of 12 neighborhoods, not just Lahaina.
-It happens in any 13 kind of dense neighborhood where people are just 14 basically overparking.
+But then there was also people parking in the streets and things 8 like that.
+9 So -- so, basically, you know, in going 10 back through -- and it happens in all kinds of 11 neighborhoods, not just Lahaina.
+It happens in any 12 kind of dense neighborhood where people are just 13 14 basically overparking.
 And so what we're trying to do in these --15 in these proposals is we're trying to provide 16 So, like, options, but it's got to be within reason.
 17 you know, how many units can you actually build on 18 your property?
 Well, it depends how many -- how much 19 space do you have for parking stalls?
 And, like, you 20 still have to have no more than 65 percent impervious 21 surface.
-22 see if you can even fit anything.
-And that -- that will be a regulating measure to kind of keep this within the realm of reason.

-23 So there's a lot of moving parts that you 24 have to have, and then you have your setback.
-So, 25 like, you have to do a little, like, Tetris game to
+22 So there's a lot of moving parts that you 23 have to have, and then you have your setback.
+24 like, you have to do a little, like, Tetris game to 25